omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - add ability to edit resultfiles on edit result page
 - add filter for workout id on workout list page
 - add an indicator on the user_page and instance_detail to show if a workout has been edited from the base workout in database
-- create a popup that asks if they completed a workout the previous day if it was scheduled but they didn't add a result.
-  - if WorkoutInstance.objects.filter(current_user=user,
-        dates_to_be_completed__date_completed=yesterday).exclude(
-        dates_workout_completed__date_completed=yesterday).distinct()
-  - have add result button that has default date of previous day
 - add create workout link to workout list page
   - under user authentication in template
 - create popup when workout is added to profile to ask if they just copmleted it/want to schedule it for today or another day